malrase/malrase.github.io/source/_posts/2014-10-14-worlds-best-bars-2014.markdown

 categories: cocktails the-journey-2014
 ---

 I stumbled across [Drinks International's list of the top 50 cocktail bars](http://www.drinksint.com/news/fullstory.php/aid/4841/Artesian_named_The_World_92s_50_Best_Bars_champion_2014.html) in the world.
-Sure, it's probably a list you can pay to appear on or whatever.
-On our trip we managed to hit six of them, though, so I'm feeling pretty good about that.
+Sure, it's probably a list you can pay to appear on or whatever, but I love lists.

+Turns out on our European trip we managed to hit six of them!
+So I'm feeling pretty good about my cocktail game.

 - 3 - [Nightjar](/blog/2014/06/04/nightjar/), London
 - 12 - [Happiness Forgets](http://www.happinessforgets.com/), London